 Similarly, evaluate misconduct reporting trends after a training campaign.
 Is there an increase or decrease in reported incidents after a session has concluded?
 These fluctuations could help identify the value of the program.

 Alongside these training evaluations, your business should conduct annual surveys that capture relevant details surrounding your compliance programs.
-Ask questions surrounding ethics and organizational policy to gauge employee attitudes and get an honest view into your company’s existing culture.
+Ask questions surrounding ethics and organizational policy to gauge employee attitudes and get an honest view of your company’s existing culture.

 Also, record employee responses regarding observed misconduct and compare these results against reporting histories.
 If employees are seeing significantly higher volumes of misconduct than they are reporting, your compliance program probably needs some work.